jwmi239/BAE-305-Final-Project/README.md

 #### Assembly Procedures

 The Speaker assembly consisted of multiple interconnected pieces.
-The wiring can be found in Figure X. First, the Arduino was connected to the RX and TX pins of the DFPlayer mini.
+The wiring can be found in Figure 9.
+First, the Arduino was connected to the RX and TX pins of the DFPlayer mini.
 The RX of the player was connected through a parallel circuit that had two paths starting from the Arduino digital pin.
 The first path ran through a 680 resistor then split to the player.
 The second path after running through the 680 resistor, ran through a 1K resistor and to ground.
 This allowed the Arduino to control when the player functioned.
 The player controlled the sound, sourcing it to a 1W speaker to amplify the sound.
 The speaker connected to the SPK1 and SPK2 pins in the player.
 To power the speaker, a 9V battery was wired as the power source.
 The battery ran through a voltage regulator to set 5V and 1.5A to the DFPlayer.
 The voltage regulator output pin connected to the Vin of the player, supplying the necessary power to run the speaker.

 The Arduino IDE code used a downloadable DFPlayer library.
 After a few set up functions, the DFPlayer Mini could play a specific file from the command “MP3player.play(#)” where # corresponds to the desired sound file number.
 Sound functions within the system at three separate points.
 The player functions from the second Arduino.
 First, an engine sound plays resulting from changes in acceleration.
 The DFPlayer command was integrated into an if statement for when the accelerometer reads a value above a threshold.
 The other two sounds, the UK fight song and the reverse sound, function in the same way—however the logic set to run them are found on the first Arduino.
 The Arduino 1 code sends a signal to Arduino 2 when a specific button is pressed for the fight song and the car is reversing for the reversing sound.
 Each sound plays through the audio file.
 The full code can be found in Results.

 ![ChatGPT Image Apr 24, 2025, 07_51_10 PM](https://github.com/user-attachments/assets/49e78c2a-422a-499e-becc-d9fc334d4564)

-Figure X: Circuit Diagram for the sound components of the RC car.
+Figure 9: Circuit Diagram for the sound components of the RC car.
 This wiring diagram was generated by ChatGPT 4o Ai

 ### Lights

 #### Materials

-LED x2
+- LED x2
-1K Ohm resistor x2
+- 1K Ohm resistor x2

 #### Assembly Procedures

 Two LEDs were added to the car in the same way.
 The circuit for these LED’s are simple and direct, with few components.
 Fed power from the Arduino, the circuit path flows from a digital pin to the 1K resistor in the breadboard, to the LED, to ground.
 The LED’s did not share a digital pin, as to allow them to be controlled separately.
-For the circuit diagram, see Figure X.
+For the circuit diagram, see Figure 10.

 ![LED circuit diagram image](https://github.com/user-attachments/assets/1fa10b14-06f0-4c6f-aa4c-e830933da2d8)

-Figure X: Circuit Diagram for the LED circuit.
+Figure 10: Circuit Diagram for the LED circuit.
 This is repeated for the second LED circuit

 ## Design Discussion